Reformat and rearrange code

 You can reformat line indents based on the specified settings.

-Exclude code or a file from reformatting
+Exclude files from reformatting

 Exclude code fragments from reformatting in the editor